-The paper (4-6 pages long) is due Mon., Apr.
-29, in class.
+The paper (4-6 pages long) is due Mon., May 2, in class.

 As was the case with the papers last quarter: the below topics are suggestions.
 If you want to write on another topic, feel free to do so.
-It might be a good idea, however, in that case, to check with me and/or Megan first.
+It might be a good idea, however, in that case, to check me and/or the writing intern first.